nathanrsfba/creeping-dark/tools/readme.md

 mkpkg.py
 --------
 A Python script to create a pack .zip files automatically.
-Takes information from the instance's config.json, and from the existing manifest.json (if available), generates an updated manifest, and a new .zip of the pack.
+Takes information from the instance's configuration, and from the existing manifest.json (if available), generates an updated manifest, and a new .zip of the pack.

+The script expects to be passed a version number, followed by a list of `overrides` directories; this specifies the directories to be included in the pack.
+This should include the `mods` directory; the script will look for mods in the CurseForge library, and reference them in the manifest, rather than include them directly.
+Mods *not* listed on CurseForge will be included in the .zip file.

+This is expected to be run in the main "instance" directory; the one containing the `mods` and `config` directories etc.

 For Creeping Dark, this command usually is something line the following:

-    mkpkg.py -n "Creeping Dark" -a NathanRsfba 1.6 mods config scripts structures resources
+    tools/mkpkg.py 1.6 mods config scripts structures resources

-If no directories are specified, 'mods' is added implicitly.

 You can also pass the -m option to update the manifest.json file without creating a pack file.
 This can be useful if you're committing the manifest to git to manage mods.
+In this instance, you don't need to specify any `overrides`, nor a version number.
+It will check the `mods` folder implcitly, and the existing manifest, if they aren't specified.

+You can specify the `-n` and `-a` options to set the pack name and author in the manifest file.

+You can explicitly specify the path to the `config.json` file (for GDLauncher Legacy), or the `instance.json` and `gdl_conf.db` files (for GDLauncher Carbon), using the `--config-json`, `--instance-json`, and `--db-path` options.
+Normally mkpkg will find these on its own if launched from the instance directory.

 pre-commit
 ----------